threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 To be able to make a reservation you first need to:

-- have a wallet with some fund
+- have a wallet with sufficient funds
 - record a threebot on the tfchain

 Once you have both, you can then use your wallet client to do a reservation.